apache/druid/docs/querying/lookups-cached-global.md

 ### JDBC lookup

-The JDBC lookups polls a database to populate its local cache.
+The JDBC lookups polls a database to populate the local cache.
 If the `tsColumn` is defined it must be able to accept comparisons in the format `'2015-01-01 00:00:00'`.

 For example, the following must be valid SQL for the table:
 `SELECT * FROM some_lookup_table WHERE timestamp_column >  '2015-01-01 00:00:00'`.